lingnath/Data-Engineering-Midterm-Project/README.md

 ### Running ETL Job

 ### Important Consideration
-This is not a traditional ETL process because the data is static and DOES NOT get uploaded to the input S3 bucket.
+This is not a traditional ETL process because the data is static and DOES NOT get uploaded to the input S3 bucket on a scheduled basis.
 If we run the ETL script on a day that does not match the date of the csv file, we will not retrieve anything.
 Therefore, we will need to reupload the csv files from my public S3 bucket which hosts the raw csv files. ```upload_raw_files.py``` will upload the csv files from my public S3 bucket to the input S3 bucket we've created named **today's date**.
 Therefore, if you want to run the ETL job and the csv files are from a date in the past that is not today, please run ```python3 upload_raw_files.py``` before running the ETL Job.

 There are 3 options.
 1. We can run ```start_ec2_instance.py``` manually in the EC2 on ```/home/ubuntu``` directory where you will need to run the following: